Eigenvalues, absolute continuity and localizations for periodic unitary transition operators: Introduction

-It is obvious that the discrete-time quantum walks with constant coin matrices and products of finite number of such operators are periodic unitary transition operators.
+\begin{defin} A unitary operator $U$ on $H=\ell^{2}(\mb{Z}^{d},W)$ is said to be a periodic unitary transition operator if the following two conditions are satisfied. \begin{itemize} \item The unitary operator $U$ commutes with the natural action of the abelian group $\mb{Z}^{d}$ on $H$. \item There exists a finite set $S \subset \mb{Z}^{d}$, called the set of steps, such that for any $x \in \mb{Z}^{d}$, $y \in \mb{Z}^{d} \setminus (x +S)$ and any $\phi \in W$, we have $U(\delta_{x}\otimes \phi)(y)=0$. \end{itemize} \end{defin} It is obvious that unitary transition operators in the usual model of discrete-time quantum walks with constant coin matrices and products of finite number of such operators are periodic unitary transition operators.
 To analyze periodic unitary transition operators, It is natural to use the Fourier transform because of their invariance under the action of $\mb{Z}^{d}$.
 Let $T^{d}$ be the $d$-dimensional torus in $\mb{C}^{d}$ defined by